CliffordAnderson/CS1000/readme.md

 - Read: Hannah Fry, "Data," Chapter 2 of *Hello World: Being Human in the Age of Algorithms* (New York: Norton, 2018), pp. 25-47
 - Watch: [Do Digital Home Devices Put your Privacy at Risk?](https://www.youtube.com/watch?v=3QzmmeTEk30)
 - Code:
-  - Global Variables and Sprite Variables (Quantum Time Distortion)
+  - 'Say Hello' Function
-  - Make Your Own Block (Say Hello; Square; Draw a Shape; Day of the Week)
+  - 'Draw a Shape' Function
-  - Parameters and Arguments (Palindrome Checker *revisited*)
+  - 'Day of the Week' Function

 ### Week Four: Data Structures I